Charles Deutsch: Career

 Educated at the École Polytechnique, Deutsch was a pioneer in the field of aerodynamics, and founded the Sera-CD vehicle engineering Research and Development Company (Société d’Etudes et de Réalisations Automobiles - Charles Deutsch).
-He used the ground-effect on race cars ten years before Chaparral and his #53 entry from "Autombiles Deutsch et Bonnet" won the "Index of Performance" trophy at the 1961 24 Hours of Le Mans.
+He used the ground-effect on race cars ten years before Chaparral and his #53 entry from "Automobiles Deutsch et Bonnet" won the "Index of Performance" trophy at the 1961 24 Hours of Le Mans.
 The Alpine M64 which won the Index of Thermal Performance at the 1964 Le Mans also had bodywork designed by Deutsch.

 Deutsch served as President of the Société des ingénieurs de l'automobile from 1971 until 1975, followed by holding the presidency of FISITA, the International Federation of Automotive Engineering Societies, until 1978.
 He was also the director of the 24 Hours of Le Mans (from 1969 until 1980) and of the Grand Prix of Monaco.
 French aerodynamics engineer Robert Choulet (École Centrale Paris) is Deutsch's most famous disciple.

 Although Deutsch died in 1980, Sera-CD continues research and development to this day, from light to heavy vehicles using conventional and hybrid propulsion technology.
 On 23 April 2007 it was acquired by Sogeclair.